 Specialization.
 Registered nurses who have specialized in certain fields have higher earnings too.
 Nurses who are specially trained for certain areas like, ER, OR, ICU, NICU, Psychiatric, Orthopedic, and other areas have bigger salary potential.

 Industry.
 Are you working in a hospital?
 Or in an out-patient facility?
 The specific health care industry you choose to work would also determine a nurse’s pay.
 Nurses working in the hospital have higher salary rates than those working in a clinic, in most cases.

 Average Compensation in Private Hospitals

 To give you a numeric range of a registered nurse’s salary in the Philippines, it is approximately 9,000 to 25,000 in big cities like Manila, Cebu and etc. This is the salary rate for private institutions.
-However, it may vary based on bonuses and overall compensation package such as healthcare, vacation days and sick leave.
+However, it may vary based on bonuses and overall compensation packages such as healthcare, vacation days, and sick leave.

 In the province, the rate may start from as low as 4,000 to 15,000.
 Again it may vary depending on your health care institutions’ policy of giving bonuses or compensation packages.

 Public health institutions’ salary range is roughly 8,000 to 35,000.
 The numeric data may also vary based on the compensation package (Philhealth, etc.) and bonuses given to nurses.